 My partner left me out of their will, what can I do?

 This article focuses on claims by partners and cohabitees.
-However, if you would like to know your rights as a spouse click here.
+However, if you would like to know what your inheritance rights are as a spouse then click here.

 A partner’s rights under the Inheritance Act